Safeguarding and Child Protection

-We follow the guidelines laid down by the DFE publications 'Keeping Children Safe in Education' and 'Working Together to Safeguard Children' and staff receive regular training in Safeguarding.
-We work with Herefordshire Social Care teams and if a report is to be made to the authorities, we follow the directives of the social care team.
+We follow the guidelines laid down by the DFE publications 'Keeping Children Safe in Education 2023' and 'Working Together to Safeguard Children 2018' and staff receive regular training in Safeguarding.
+We work with multi-agenies from 'Safeguarding Children and Young People in Herefordshire (SCYPiH)' to support our pupils and families.

 We wanted to let you know about a new Government strategy called ‘Prevent’.
 From July 2015 all schools (as well as other organisations) have a duty to keep children safe from radicalisation and extremism.